aryangupta-sudo/PGIM/HFA.md

 ### 2. Manual Data Location & Extraction

-Key financial statements within the PDFs had to be located and copied manually:
+Key financial statements within the PDFs had to be located and copied manually by PGIM analyst:

 *   Manually locate:
     *   Income Statement